How to Plant, Grow, and Harvest Dill

 Dill can be easily grown in pots on a porch, deck, or patio.

-Make sure the pots are rather deep for your dill plants in order to accommodate the plant’s root system, which is a long taproot like other members of the carrot family.
+Make sure the pots are rather deep for your dill plants to accommodate the plant’s root system, which is a long taproot like other members of the carrot family.
 Also, make sure that the pots have drainage holes in them.

-Some varieties of dill can also be grown in containers.
-See the “Varieties of Dill” section below to select the best compact varieties of dill for your patio pots!
+You can also grow some varieties of dill in containers.
+See the Varieties of Dill section below to select the best compact varieties of dill for your patio pots!

 Fertilizing